wireseo/tp/docs/UserGuide.md

 | Provide help with program commands | `help` |

 ## 8. Glossary
-### 8.1 Difference Between Consultations and Mastery Checks
+### 8.1 Difference Between `Consultations` and `Mastery Checks`
-Mastery Checks are a specific type of consultations that is mandatory and graded in CS1101S, unlike normal consultations, and thus are displayed in separate tabs in Jarvis.
+`Mastery Checks` are a specific type of `Consultations` that is mandatory and graded in CS1101S, unlike normal consultations, and thus are displayed in separate tabs in Jarvis.

 ## 9. FAQ